programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 library(tidyverse); library(lubridate); library(ggplot2); library(purrr); library(stringi); library(stringr)

 ```
-The remaining packages will be loaded later in the tutorial.
+The remaining packages will be loaded later in the lesson.

 ## Data Preparation

 Now, you can begin to explore the data you’ve downloaded.
 To read in a `.csv` of previously-downloaded comments and metadata, you can use the code supplied below.
 This code iteratively reads in all of the comment data from the `comments.csv` files in the `ytdt_data` folder, using the `read_csv` function from the `tidyverse` package.
 Afterwards, this section of code proceeds to read in the metadata from the `basicinfo.csv` files, and import data from each file to create a single `.csv` that contains both the video comment text and video metadata.

-First, read in the comment data with the following code:
+First, read in the comment data:
 ```
 comment_files <- list.files(path = "ytdt_data/",
                             recursive = TRUE,